-- "It is difficult to ascend from the three wretched destinies and be born as a human being. - "Even as a human being, it is difficult to be born as a man rather than a woman. - "Even as a man, it is difficult to have all six senses complete. - "Even without physical or mental impairment, it is difficult to be born in the middle country. - "Even in the middle country, it is difficult to be born at the time of a Buddha.

-"Even at the time of a Buddha, it is difficult to encounter the Way.
-"Even having encountered the Way, it is difficult for one to generate sufficient faith.
+- "It is difficult to ascend from the three wretched destinies and be born as a human being. - "Even as a human being, it is difficult to be born as a man rather than a woman. - "Even as a man, it is difficult to have all six senses complete. - "Even without physical or mental impairment, it is difficult to be born in the middle country. - "Even in the middle country, it is difficult to be born at the time of a Buddha. - "Even at the time of a Buddha, it is difficult to encounter the Way.